jsohlendorff/continuous_time_LTMLE/article.typ

         [3], [3], [1], [4], [1], [2], [$ell$], [4], [0], [2.1], [$a$], [$5$], [$y$],
     ),
     caption: [
-        The same example as in Table @fig:longitudinaldatalong, but presented in a wide format.
+        The same example as in @fig:longitudinaldatalong, but presented in a wide format.
     ])<fig:longitudinaldatawide>

 //We will also work within the so-called canonical setting for technical reasons (@last1995marked, Section 2.2).